• Help Us End Sexual Assault in Georgia

 Training Spotlight

-IN JANUARY OF 2023 GNESA WILL OFFER A HYBRID OF IN-PERSON TRAININGS AND ONLINE TRAININGS.
+IN 2024 GNESA WILL OFFER A HYBRID OF IN-PERSON TRAININGS AND ONLINE TRAININGS.

 AS THE CURRENT HEALTH CRISIS IS CONSTANTLY CHANGING, GNESA WILL FOLLOW THE RECOMMENDATIONS OF THE DEPARTMENT OF PUBLIC HEALTH AND THE CENTERS FOR DISEASE CONTROL AND WILL MAKE CHANGES TO TRAINING IF/WHEN NECCESSARY.